PseudoSyntax/Ubuntu-20.04-Kernel-Setup-Instructions/README.md

 >ctrl+s
 >ctrl+x

--Run in the terminal
+-Run in the terminal your second C file
 >gcc secondFile.c

--Run in the terminal
+-Run in the terminal your output file
->./secondfFileOutput.out
+>./secondFileOutput.out

 -Run this command to see syscall logs as well as your syscall
 >sudo dmesg